syg/personal-site/_posts/2014-05-14-debugging-in-the-time-of-jits.md

 execution.

 For example, suppose we set an `onStep` handler on the frame of call to `isEven`, the source of which is shown below.
-Ignore the travesty of `TWO`, it is a contrived example to demonstrate deoptimization below.
+Ignore the travesty of `TWO`; the example is contrived to demonstrate deoptimization below in a later section.

 {% highlight js %}
 var TWO = 2;